Why seek pre-application advice?

 - a topographical site survey, or other information sufficient for us to understand existing and proposed site levels in relation to the surrounding area, this may include photos

-- (in many cases ) any relevant planning history you are aware of, such as the existing use, a schedule of any existing floor space and any planning restrictions (for example, if the site lies within a Conservation Area or affects a listed building); you can find this information on our website
+- (in many cases ) any relevant planning history you are aware of, such as the existing use, a schedule of any existing floor space and any planning restrictions (for example, if the site lies within a Conservation Area or affects a listed building); you can find this information on our planning website.

 What you can expect from us